-Do a small spot test in an inconspicuous area to make sure the shampoo is safe for the material.
-Apply about half an inch worth of shampoo and leave it for one to two hours.
+Do a small spot test in an inconspicuous area to ensure the shampoo is safe for the material.
+Apply about half an inch’s worth of shampoo and leave it for one to two hours.
 Then inspect the area once the time is up and look for any signs of discoloration.

 If you notice discoloration, do not use that product.
 Most stores and manufacturers allow you to return the product.
 Purchase a different one and run another test.